Corasinth/mass-gmail-sender/README.md

 Each row of the spreadsheet should contain the details for one email.

-By default, the first column contains the email address, the second the recepient's name, the next the subject line, and all further columns custom text which will be inserted into the email template as you desire.
+By default, the first column contains the email address, the second the recepient's first name, next the recepient's last name, then the subject line, and all further columns custom text which will be inserted into the email template as you desire.
+You can leave a column blank, but you cannot omit it entirely without editing the variables directly.

 You must save the CSV file inside the CSV folder, and add the file name to the `settings.ini` file as the example in the file indicates